RTEMS/rtems-docs/user/start/basics.rst

 :file:`/bd/projects/box-sorter`
   Box Sorter project sandbox.

+:file:`/bd/projects/box-sorter/rtems/4.11.0`
+  Project prefix for RTEMS 4.11.0 compiler, debuggers, tools and installed Board Support Package (BSP).

-A further variation is to use the ``--without-rtems`` option with the RSB to not build the BSPs when building the tools and to buld RTEMS specifically for each project.
+A variation is to use the ``--without-rtems`` option with the RSB to not build the BSPs when building the tools and to build RTEMS specifically for each project.
 This lets you have a production tools installed at a top level on your disk and each project can have a specific and possibly customised version of RTEMS.
 The top level directories would be:

 :file:`/bd/rtems`
-  The top path to production tools and kernels.
+  The top path to production tools.

-:file:`/bd/rtems/4.11.0`
-  Production prefix for RTEMS 4.11.0.

 :file:`/bd/rtems/4.11.0`
   Production prefix for RTEMS 4.11.0 compiler, debuggers and tools.